By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 Alternative 2:

-objects.Pros: This design better simulates the real-life interactions between Module
+Module consists of Task objects.Pros: This design better simulates the real-life interactions between Module and Task.

-, we have the list of all the Task
+For each NUS Module, we have the list of all the Task s for it,

 such as assignments, homework, term tests, and exams.